-Red yeast rice is a substance that's extracted from rice that's been fermented with a type of yeast called Monascus purpureus.
+Red yeast rice is rice that's been fermented with a type of yeast called Monascus purpureus.
 It's been used in China and other Asian countries for centuries as a traditional medicine.

 Red yeast rice naturally contains several ingredients that lower cholesterol levels.
 These include a number of monacolins, sterols, isoflavones, and monounsaturated fatty acids.
 One of the most important ingredients in red yeast rice is monacolin K. The lipid lowering effects of monacolin K have been tested and proven, as the same compound was isolated and marketed as the prescription drug lovastatin, a leading lipid-lowering pharmaceutical used worldwide.